ChrisDuffley/stationPlaylist/readme.md

 The available status information are:

 * A: Automation.
+* C: Title for the currently playing track.
 * D: Remaining duration for the playlist.
 * H: Duration of music for the current hour slot.
 * Shift+H: Total duration of selected tracks for this hour slot (from the track list, press SPACE to select or uncheck the track to play).